jenkins-x/gsm-controller/README.md

 ## Access

-So that `gsm-controller` can access the secrets in Google Secrets Manager that it needs to populate a namespace, it requires a GCP service account with a role to access the secrets in a given GCP project.
+So that `gsm-controller` can access secrets in Google Secrets Manager so it can populate Kubernetes secrets in a namespace, it requires a GCP service account with a role to access the secrets in a given GCP project.

 Set some environment variables: